We explain, in understandable terms, how insurance works for you.

 As we all know, from bitter experience, disreputable people make our lives difficult.
 Every industry has its share of fakers and shills.

-Usually you'll get a call from an unlicensed, unregulated third party whose job is get you to start a conversation by offering 'help' in some form with your current insurance situation.
-Once you engage, you'll be handed to an agent who then can legally discuss benefits and switch your coverage with your permission.
-While the rules are that you must be told you are talking with an agent and you must consent to be switched from your current coverage to another plan, not everyone follows the rules.
+While Medicare solicitation process is mandated to follow established guidelines. however, the pressures of the market have developed various workarounds.
+You answer your phone: a call from an unlicensed, unregulated third party whose job is get you to start a conversation by offering 'help' in some form with your current insurance situation.
+Once you agree (engage), you'll be handed to an agent who then can legally discuss benefits and switch your coverage with your explicit permission.
+The Rules are that you must be told you are talking with an agent and you must explicitly consent to be switched from your current coverage to another plan.
+Not everyone follows the rules.

 The Medicare Statute authorizes private insurance companies to offer PART D:Medicare Rx Plans which cover Medicare approved prescription drugs using statutory provisions mandated by Congress.
-Medicare uses a Master Formulary (drug list) from which each plan can select all, most or some drugs to cover in their plans.
+Medicare uses a Master Formulary (the complete drug listing of Medicare approved drugs) from which each plan can select all, most or some drugs to cover in their plans.
+Know that no company covers all drugs.
 All PART D plans follow statutory mandates.
-At least 2 drugs from each category.
 An annual deductible can be waived or partially applied.
 Defined coverage stages, each governed by a defined amount threshold and defined co-pays.
 Here too, Medicare approves, oversees and disciplines.

-Medicare takes the position that, unless you are exempt, you must enroll in Medicare when you are eligible or pay a penalty.
-If you do not enroll within the grace period defined for that respective part of Medicare, you must pay the prescribed penalty.
-Medicare usually makes the insurance company collect the amount which is then paid to Medicare.
+Medicare takes the position that, unless you are exempt, you must enroll in Medicare PART B and/or PART D (unless you are exempt) when you are eligible or pay a penalty.
+If you do not enroll within the grace period defined you must pay the prescribed penalty.
+Medicare makes the insurance company collect the amount which is then paid to Medicare.

 Income Related Monthly Adjustment Amount.
-Should your income meet certain higher thresholds than the standard amount, set by Congress, you must pay a higher PART B and PART D premium.
-The Plan collects the amount and forwards it to Medicare.
+Should your income meet certain higher thresholds than the standard amount, set by Congress, you must pay a higher PART B and/or PART D premium.
+Usually, the amount is deducted from your Social Security Retirement benefit and forwards it to Medicare.